slatedocs/slate/source/includes/_kuzzleObject.md

 If the provided token is correct, a `loginAttempt` event is fired with the following object:
 `{ success: true }`

-If not, the `loginAttempt` event is fired with response:
+If not, the `loginAttempt` event is fired with the following response:
-`{ success: false, error: 'invalidity reason' }`
+`{ success: false, error: 'error message' }`

 #### setJwtToken(jwtToken)